-Net Loss Per Common Share Basic loss per common share is computed using the weighted‑average number of common shares outstanding for the period.
+Net Loss Per Common Share Basic loss per common share is computed using the weighted-average number of common shares outstanding for the period.
 Diluted loss per share is also computed without consideration to potentially dilutive instruments because the Company incurred losses which would make such instruments antidilutive.
-Outstanding stock options at March 31, 2018 and 2017 were 0.2 million and 0.3 million, respectively.
-Outstanding restricted stock units at March 31, 2018 and 2017 were 2.0 million and 0.3 million, respectively.
-As of March 31, 2018 and 2017, the number of warrants excluded from diluted net loss per common share computations was approximately 8.5 million and 10.4 million, respectively.
+Outstanding stock options at March 31, 2015, 2014 and 2013 were 13.2 million, 12.9 million and 11.8 million, respectively.
+Outstanding restricted stock units at March 31, 2015, 2014 and 2013 were 1.9 million, 2.1 million and 1.5 million, respectively.
+As of March 31, 2015 and 2014, the Company did not have any warrants outstanding.
+As of March 31, 2013, the number of warrants excluded from diluted net loss per common share computations was approximately 26.5 million.

 Stock-Based Compensation Options or stock awards are recorded at their estimated fair value at the measurement date.
 The Company recognizes compensation cost for options and stock awards that have a graded vesting schedule on a straight-line basis over the requisite service period for the entire award.